svnv-svsv-jm/chess-rl/README.md

 This repo attempts to train a RL agent to play chess.

-As side effect, this repo also provides examples about how to use [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) for Reinforcement Learning, with and without leverage the new [TorchRL](https://github.com/pytorch/rl) library.
+As side effect, this repo also provides examples about how to use [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) for Reinforcement Learning, with the new [TorchRL](https://github.com/pytorch/rl) library.

 ## Pre-requisites